-The Board has established 4 committees as follows:
+The Board has established 6 committees as follows\:

-- 1. Audit and Risk Committee: comprises three Board members and two independent members.
-The role of the Audit and Risk Committee (ARC) is to support the Board in relation to its responsibilities for issues of risk, control and governance and associated assurance.
+- 1. Governance, Audit and Risk Committee: comprises three Board members and two external members.
+The role of the Governance, Audit and Risk Committee (ARC) is to support the Board in relation to its responsibilities for issues of risk, control and governance and associated assurance.
 The ARC is independent from the financial management of the organisation.
 In particular, the ARC ensures that the internal control systems, including audit activities, as well as risk management are monitored actively and independently.
 The ARC also have oversight of human resources matters at the NMI.
-As of 31st December 2021 the members of the ARC comprised of Mr Ambrose Loughlin (Chairperson), Dr Andrew Power, Professor Cathal O'Donoghue, Mr Michael O'Sullivan (external member) and Ms Aoife Clabby (external member).
-There were six meetings of the ARC during 2021.
-Mr Michael O'Sullivan was re-appointed as an external member for a further three years from 18th June 2021.
-Mr Declan Nelson resigned from the ARC after the first meeting of the current Board on 30th September 2021. - 2.
-General Public Advisory Committee: This is the only Committee specifically required under the National Cultural Institutions Act 1997 (Section 23) and has been given the remit of all aspects relating to collections and learning including acquisition, collections care, documentation, exhibition, digitisation and publication.
-As of 31st December 2021, the members of the General Public Advisory Committee (GPAC) comprised of Dr Barra O'Donnabhain (Chair), Ms Helen Shenton, Mr John R. Bowen, Mr Paolo Viscardi, Dr Claudia Kinmonth, Prof Geraldine Sheridan, Professor Daibhí Ó Cronín (external member), Professor Wayne Modest (external member) and Dr Richard Mc Elligott (external member).
-Previous GPAC members, Professor Kathleen James-Chakraborty (Chair), Professor Ingrid Hook, Professor Mary O'Dowd, and Ms Judith McCarthy retired from the Board on 5th July 2021.
-Dr Linda King resigned from GPAC after the first meeting of the current Board on 30th September 2021.
-Professor Daibhí Ó Cronín was re-appointed as an external member in November 2018.
-There were five meetings of the Committee in 2021. - 3.
-Capital & Estates Committee: comprises four Board members and two independent members.
+As of 31st December 2022 the members of the ARC comprised of Ambrose Loughlin (Chairperson), Andrew Power, Cathal O'Donoghue, Aoife Clabby (external member) and Michael O'Sullivan (external member).
+There were five meetings of the ARC during 2022.
+Aoife Clabby stepped down as an external member of the Governance, Audit and Risk Committee on 31st January 2022.
+The Position was not filled by an external member from 01 February to 31 December 2022. - 2.
+General Public Advisory Committee: comprises five Board and three external members.
+This is the only Committee specifically required under the National Cultural Institutions Act 1997 (Section 23) and has been given the remit of all aspects relating to collections and learning including acquisition, collections care, documentation, exhibition, digitisation and publication.
+As of 31st December 2022, the members of the General Public Advisory Committee (GPAC) comprised of Barra O'Donnabhain (Chair), John R. Bowen, Paolo Viscardi, Claudia Kinmonth, Geraldine Sheridan, Daibhí ÓCronín (external member), Wayne Modest (external member) and Richard Mc Elligott (external member).
+Helen Shenton stepped down in January 2022 to take on the role as Chair of NCI Legislation Committee for a period of one year.
+There were five meetings of the Committee in 2022. - 3.
+Capital & Estates Committee: comprises three Board members and two external members.
 The role of the Capital & Estates Committee is to provide oversight on NMI's capital projects and I.T. related infrastructure projects.
 The Committee provides advice and support to the NMI Executive on NMI's masterplan projects; particularly the areas of focus that reside within Pillar 1 of the 2019-2022 Strategic Plan.
-As of 31st December 2021, the members of the Committee comprised of Mr John R Bowen (Chair), Dr Andrew Power, Mr Paolo Viscardi, Mr Declan Nelson, Mr Donagh Morgan (external member) and Mr Paul Nolan (external member).
-There were five meetings of the Committee in 2021 - 4.
-Strategy & Engagement Committee: comprises five Board members and one independent member.
+As of 31st December 2022, the members of the Committee comprised of John R Bowen (Chair), Andrew Power, Paolo Viscardi, Donagh Morgan (external member) and Paul Nolan (external member).
+Declan Nelson was also a member of the Capital & Estates Committee but retired from the Board on 30th April 2022.
+There were five meetings of the Committee in 2022. - 4.
+Strategy & Engagement Committee: comprises five Board members and two external members.
 The role of the Strategy & Engagement Committee is to provide oversight in the areas of audience and community engagement, stakeholder and partner development, commercial and retail development, NMI staff and organisational development and NMI identity and brand.
-As of 31st December 2021, the members of the Strategy & Engagement Committee comprised of Dr Linda King (Chair), Dr Susan Rogers, Mr Paolo Viscardi, Professor Geraldine Sheridan,
+As of 31st December 2022, the members of the Strategy & Engagement Committee comprised of Linda King (Chair), Susan Rogers, Paolo Viscardi, Geraldine Sheridan, Cathal O'Donoghue, Derek Flynn (external member) and Thomas Kador (external member).
+There were five meetings of the Committee in 2022.